WatForm/fortress/DevelopersGuide.md

         + purpose:
             * remove all uses of transitive closure
             * replaces the tc with a new, uninterpreted, axiomatized function
+            * adds axioms (in nnf) for the behavior of RT
+            * may still be negative uses of tc remaining
+            * raises exception if no bound on sort of TC relation ????
         + methods: constants, datatype, minimal
         + preconditions: typechecked
-        + postconditions: !tc, !nnf, !skolemized, !noQuant, !onlyForall
+        + postconditions: !tc, nnf, !skolemized, !noQuant, !onlyForall
-        + unapply: removes all functions it created from the interpretation
+        + unapply: removes all functions it created from the interpretation; no need to replace RT with TC because TC is an operation

 * SortInferenceTransformer    @Nancy
     - theory -> theory